-AMA-convened Physician Consortium for Performance Improvement® (PCPITM).
+AMA-convened Physician Consortium for Performance Improvement® (PCPITM) is the measure owner.
+The AMA has copyright on the measure set.

 1.E.
 National Quality Forum (NQF) ID (if applicable)

 1.F.
 Measure Hierarchy

 Please note here if the measure is part of a measure hierarchy or is part of a measure group or composite measure.
 The following definitions are used by AHRQ: